-While the Run Time FERs are set to run automatically, you can selectively choose to apply these to your search queries in the log search query page.
-To use dynamic parsing select Auto Parse Mode from the dropdown below the Time Range field, outlined in red in the screenshot below.
+While the Run Time FERs are set to run automatically, you can selectively choose to apply these to your search queries on the log search query page.
+To use Dynamic Parsing select Auto Parse Mode from the dropdown below the Time Range field, outlined in red in the screenshot below.

 The two modes available are: